whalebone/wb-docs/en/local_resolver.rst

 * **Blacklist**

-  * Domains that will be blocked at all times (higher priority has only ``Whitelist``)
+  * Domains that will be blocked at all times (higher priority has only **Whitelist**)
   * The blacklist is applied to the domain and all of the subdomains, e.g.: whitelisted domain ``malware.ninja`` will also blacklist ``super.malware.ninja``, but not vice versa

 .. image:: ./img/lrv2-policies.gif
    :align: center

+.. note:: Changes will be applied to the resolvers in approx. 30 minutes.
+Saved configuration is used during preparation of the threat data package for the resolvers that download and apply those packages at regular intervals.

 DNS resolution configuration
 ----------------------------

-You can find the options to configure the resolver in the menu ``Configuration`` and tab ``DNS resolution``.
+You can find the options to configure the resolver in the menu **Configuration** and tab **DNS resolution**.
 This page allows you to do the basic configuration without the knowledge of configuration syntax.
-Furthermore there is a text area allowing you to define any configuration to the underlying `Knot Resolver<https://www.knot-resolver.cz/>_`.
+Furthermore there is a text area allowing you to define any configuration to the underlying `Knot Resolver <https://www.knot-resolver.cz/>`_.

 Available configuration options: